VICE PRESIDENT FOR MISSION AND MINISTRY

 Santa Clara University is distinct in its blending of a 169-year commitment to faith-inspired values of ethics and social justice, with an ongoing focus on entrepreneurship and innovation.
 The University's Silicon Valley location puts students in the heart of a global center for advanced technology and innovation.
 Santa Clara University students learn from professors who are business leaders and entrepreneurs in Silicon Valley, as well as through real-world internships that give them direct, hands-on experience in emerging technologies.

 Over the past 10 years, Santa Clara University has attained new levels of academic achievement.
 Expanding academic offerings by creating nearly 20 new degrees, certificates and online degree programs, the size, diversity and caliber of the student body has increased.
 Many academic programs have been ranked among the top in the country.
 Santa Clara University has an average class size of 21 students, and the student to faculty ratio is 10.5 to 1.
-In U.S. News and World Report, Santa Clara ranked No. 54 among nearly 400 national-level universities in the publication's "Best Colleges" edition.
-Santa Clara was also recognized for its undergraduate teaching (No. 23); education for veterans (No. 27); service learning (No. 32); and first-year experience (No. 88).
+In U.S. News and World Report, Santa Clara ranked No. 53 among nearly 400 national-level universities in the publication's "Best Colleges" edition.
+Santa Clara was also recognized for its undergraduate teaching (No. 25); undergraduate entrepreneurship programs (No. 12); undergraduate business programs (No. 67); undergraduate engineering programs (No. 132); and as a “best value” school (No. 104) .
 Santa Clara University's Ethics Bowl team prevailed over more than 200 other colleges and universities last year to win the 22nd Annual Intercollegiate Ethics Bowl Championship.
 In five of the last six years, Santa Clara University has been named a top producer of Fulbright awards.
 In 2018, eight Santa Clara University students or recent alumni were selected as Fulbright Scholars.
 In 2019, four seniors were awarded Fulbright Scholarships, and one student won the prestigious Coro Award.
 Three Santa Clara University graduates have received a prestigious Rhodes Scholarship in the past nine years, and one alumna was selected to be in the inaugural class of Stanford University's Knight-Hennessy Scholars.

 Complementing current academic programs, Santa Clara Athletics is a key component of the Jesuit philosophy of the education of the whole person – body, mind, and spirit.
 Through participation in intercollegiate athletics and recreation, students learn critical life lessons and values, including sportsmanship, discipline, teamwork, overcoming adversity, preparation, trust in others, and selflessness, to name just a few.
 With 20 intercollegiate sports, Santa Clara University's NCAA Division I teams have a history of excellence in the West Coast Conference and on the national stage, with national championships and student athletes going on to become All- Americans, Olympians, World Cup champions, and Hall of Famers.
 With the building of the Stephen C. and Patricia A. Schott Athletic Excellence Center, student athletes will have a new dedicated space to work out, train, practice, eat, and study together, while also opening much-needed facility options for events and for all students participating in clubs and intramural sports.